zuixjs/zuixjs.org/source/pages/documentation/basic_concepts/index.md

 - reusability
 ---

-This is a brief introduction to some terms and concepts commonly used in web development and related to *zuix.js* functionality.
-For a better understanding of these pages a basic knowledge of HTML, CSS and JavaScript is required.
+This page introduces core concepts used throughout the *zuix.js* documentation.
+While *zuix.js* simplifies component orchestration, a basic understanding of HTML, CSS, and JavaScript is recommended.

 ## Component

-We can think of a component as a **reusable part** of the page that can be defined once and then added to any page, one or more times, by just referencing it.

-In a component there are two kind of reusable parts:
+A component is a **reusable building block** that can be defined once and referenced multiple times across any page.
+A complete component typically consists of two parts:

-- a visible part (*view*), which is a block of HTML and CSS code that is rendered in the page
-- a program-logic part (*controller*), which is a block of JavaScript code used to control and animate the associated *view*

-A complete component is therefore formed by the combo *view* + *controller*, although as described later in these pages, we can also have *view-only* components that do not contain any JavaScript code, or *controller-only* components that are associated to a generic element of the page instead of a specific view template.
+*   **View:** The visible part, defined by HTML structure and CSS styles.
+*   **Controller:** The logic part, defined by JavaScript, which manages the view's behavior and animations.

+While the *View + Controller* combo is standard, *zuix.js* is flexible: you can also create **view-only** components (pure UI) or **controller-only** components (adding logic to generic page elements).

-### Component implementation
+### Component Implementation

-A component can be implemented with various methods:
+Components can be implemented using different patterns:

-- using a distinct file for each reusable part (`.html`, `.css`, `.js`)
+*   **Decoupled:** Using distinct files for each part (`.html`, `.css`, `.js`).
-- using a single `.js` file which will also generate the output of the HTML and CSS code for the view
+*   **Bundled:** Using a single `.js` file that programmatically generates the HTML/CSS.
-- declaring all parts inline, on the HTML page itself
+*   **Inline:** Declaring all parts directly within the host HTML page.

-The first method, among other advantages, maximizes the maintainability, reusability, and customizability of each part.
-This design pattern, that reckons on loading all bits of a component from external files, is not directly supported by the web platform, and in order to be implemented it requires a *resource loader* such as *zuix.js*.

-### View rendering
+The **decoupled method** maximizes maintainability and reusability.
+Since the web platform does not natively support loading a component's parts from separate external files, *zuix.js* acts as a **resource loader** to bridge this gap.

+## Component Rendering

-"Rendering" is the process of outputting the view of a component instance into the page.
+"Rendering" is the process of outputting a component instance into the page. *zuix.js* supports three main approaches:
-This process can be implemented using one of the following methods:

-- **Client-side**
-  the view is dynamically added using JavaScript
+*   **Client-side:** The view is dynamically injected and instantiated via JavaScript.
-- **Server-side**
-  the view is pre-rendered on the server before the requested page is sent to the client
+*   **Server-side (SSR):** The view is pre-rendered on the server before the page reaches the client.
-- **Build-side**
-  the view is pre-rendered during the build process of the page, using a static-site generator or similar tool
+*   **Build-side (SSG):** The view is rendered during the site's build process via a static site generator.

-The first method is the standard approach in *zuix.js*, but it also allows to pre-render a component's view either server-side or during the build process, by simply outputting the component's *HTML* inside a container element with some special directive attributes (`ctrl z-load`), so that *zuix.js* will then instantiate the controller of the component and bind it to the pre-rendered view instance.
+While **Client-side rendering** is the *zuix.js* standard, the framework supports SSR and SSG by allowing you to inject pre-rendered HTML into a container marked with a `z-load` directive.
+Once the page loads, *zuix.js* automatically "hydrates" the container, instantiating the controller and binding it to the pre-rendered view.

 ## Web Components

-The term [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) identifies a set of *Web Platform* APIs that allow to create custom HTML elements.
-The main advantage in using custom elements is encapsulation &dash;
-"being able to keep the markup structure, style, and behavior hidden and separate from other code on the page so that different parts do not clash, and the code can be kept nice and clean." ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM))
+[Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) are a set of Web Platform APIs for creating custom, encapsulated HTML elements.
+Their main advantage is **encapsulation**: markup, styles, and behavior remain hidden and separate, preventing code clashes and keeping the project clean.

-*zuix.js* also implements *emulated encapsulation* through which is possible to load the same component either using a custom element or by using any standard element as host.
+Beyond standard Web Components, *zuix.js* provides **emulated encapsulation**, allowing you to load the same component seamlessly as either a custom element or a standard HTML element.